vpal/s3fastls/README.md

 ### Error Handling and Context Support
 - The library is context-aware and propagates errors from S3, context cancellation, and output writers in a robust way.
+- If all errors are context-related (canceled or deadline exceeded), only the first context error is returned; otherwise, all non-context errors are joined and returned.
+- The List function will close all channels and cancel all goroutines on error or cancellation.

 ### Testability
 - The library is designed to be easy to test and mock in your own projects.